How To Actually Keep Your New Year’s Resolutions

 What’s a good goal?
 What’s your aim?
 What’s something you can tweak or turnover that’ll sharpen you as a proverbial tool?

-You may be having trouble coming up with an idea, so we’ll start with a definition:
+You may be having trouble coming up with an idea, so we’ll start with a baseline for common ground:

-A New Year’s resolution is simply the identification of a goal you want to achieve, new year goals.
+A New Year’s resolution is simply the identification of a goal you want to achieve, a new year goal.

 Maybe an alteration of a less than favorable trait or behavior you commonly display.
 Could even be to continue an aspect of life that has been fruitful, the possibilities are without end.